-- The LL.M. course adheres to UGC norms as applicable but is not currently subject to the regulatory regime of the Bar Council of India (BCI). - The program spans four semesters and includes: - o Four core theory courses. - Six specialization theory courses. - Legal Education and Research Methodology II (Practical Course) - Dissertation.
+- The LL.M. course adheres to UGC norms as applicable but is not currently subject to the regulatory regime of the Bar Council of India (BCI).

+- The program spans four semesters and includes:

+- Four core theory courses.

+- Six specialization theory courses.

+- Project work.

+- Dissertation.